 However, there are many more things based on those you can decide.
 Let’s check the difference between them.

-Hot water heater with tank
+Hot water heater with a tank

 - Upfront cost is affordable.